- Microsoft publishes the Windows 11 known issues.

 Although there are a few issues, they are only affecting a small group of devices, and at the time of this writing, Microsoft is placing an upgrade hold until there is a fix for these problems.
 In the meantime, the company recommends not to upgrade manually to prevent a negative experience.

-Windows 11 seems that is off to a good start, but it doesn’t mean that more issues will appear.
+Windows 11 seems to be off to a good start, but it doesn’t mean that more issues will appear.
 As more computers install version 21H2, the company will update the dashboard page with more information and possible workarounds where applicable.

 In addition to these issues, Windows 11 also have another big problem, a memory leak caused by a bug in File Explorer, which Microsoft has not acknowledged as a bug, but it is affecting some devices.